 If you decide to stay in Versaille for a sleepover to get to the Palace before the crowds, the village of Versaille has several hotels and restaurants of a high standard.

 As you can see, there are enough attractions in Versailles besides the Palace of Versailles.
 I am strongly considering an overnight next time I am visiting the Palace.

-If you are staying in Paris and coming to Palace of Versailles on a day trip you can get a Paris Pass, which include free entrance to Palace of Versailles among 50 other attractions in Paris.
+If you are staying in Paris and coming to the Palace of Versailles on a day trip, you can get a Paris Pass, which include free entrance to the Palace among 50 other attractions in Paris.
 Paris Pass comes in three ranges – both price ranges and duration time.
-The Pass also includes pick up/drop off at a hotel, Hop On Hop Off Bus Tickets, Seine River Cruise Quick entry, and Map of Paris & Public Transportation.
+The Pass also includes Hop On Hop Off Bus Tickets, Seine River Cruise Quick entry, and Map of Paris & Public Transportation.
 You can read more and get your Paris Pass here.

 Next, we were heading to Beaune, a place I have never heard of and according to google maps was on a crossroad between Dijon and Lyon.
-But Beaune turned out to be something totally different and you can read about it by clicking on this link.
+But Beaune turned out to be something entirely different, and you can read about it by clicking on this link.